kovidgoyal/kitty/docs/kittens/diff.rst

 to have either the `git <https://git-scm.com/>`_ program or the ``diff`` program installed.
-Additionally, for syntax highlighting to work, `pygments <https://pygments.org/>`_ must be installed (note that pygments is included in the macOS kitty app).
+Additionally, for syntax highlighting to work, `pygments <https://pygments.org/>`_ must be installed (note that pygments is included in the official kitty binary builds).

 Usage